-Less Costly, Comprehensive Alternative to $2.2 Billion Extension of 540 Toll Road by Engineer Released
+Less Costly, Comprehensive Alternative to $2.2 Billion Extension of 540 Toll Road Released

 CHAPEL HILL, N.C – On behalf of Sound Rivers and Clean Air Carolina, the Southern Environmental Law Center today released a report by expert transportation engineer Walter Kulash detailing a comprehensive suite of transportation upgrades that would provide a less expensive, less damaging alternative to the proposed $2.2 billion extension of the 540 Toll Road.

 The alternative solution relies on upgrading existing roads and innovative transportation improvements to reduce congestion throughout the Complete 540 project area.
 It would cost almost $2B less than NCDOT’s proposed toll road extension of 540 at just $293.7 million above already-planned improvements.
 And unlike the 540 extension, the alternative would be open to all- not just those who can afford to pay an expensive toll for each use, which is why supporters are calling it ACCESS2040.
 2040 is the year used by transportation planners in developing the region’s transportation plan for the coming decades, which ACCESS 2040 seeks to complement.